 There is too much footage being given to the Dassault Rafale by the current government.
 So much so that it makes you believe that it’s the answer to all our problems.
 Pandemic, slumping economy, corruption, Rafale would take care of everything from now on, or so it seems like!
-The reality, however, is often very different from what the current government portraits it to be.
+The reality, however, is often very different from what the current government portrays it to be.
 While Rafale indeed makes the Indian Air Force stronger, the extent of improvement is not as much as they’re telling you.

 Rafale and Su-30 MKI, both are multirole fighter aircraft in the Indian Air Force.
 While Su-30 MKI is the best of 4th Generation Fighter jets, the Rafale considers itself a 4.5 generation fighter jet since it has better stealth than those of 4th generation jets.
-These aircraft are used for Close Air Support (CAS), Deep Air Support (DAS), Suppression of Enemy Air Defense (SEAD), Air to Surface attack, Air to air combat.
+These aircraft are used for Close Air Support (CAS), Deep Air Support (DAS), Suppression of Enemy Air Defense (SEAD), Air to Surface attack, and Air to air combat.
 These jets are going to be used for similar tasks, however, these are vastly different.

 Rafale is almost 25-30% smaller in size and almost 40% lighter than Su-30mki.
 That essentially differentiates both these aircraft in terms of flight and fuel efficiency.

 Both these jets are twin-engined aircraft.
 Su-30 MKI has a more powerful jet engine than the Rafale.
 It also means however that while Rafale gives a fuel economy of 0.70 km/l, Su-30 Mki can only manage 0.23 km/l.
+In terms of outright thrust between Rafale vs Sukhoi, the Sukhoi wins.

 Speed and Maneuverability